Skip to main content

 Loading editor...

 This is genuinely one of the most useful patterns in production LLM apps.
-I've seen systems where the fallback chain saved entire deployments during provider outages.
 The caller has no idea which model actually answered — it just works.
+I keep this pattern in every project now, even when I think I only need one provider.

 Testing Fallback Behaviour